 - Rock climbing

-While adventure therapy and WAT can be used both for intervention and long-term care, many formal treatment settings involve psychotherapy and counseling support.
+While adventure therapy and wilderness therapy programs can be used both for intervention and long-term care, many traditional therapy settings involve other therapeutic interventions such as psychotherapy and counseling support.
 We’ll explore this further in the next section.

 Types of Adventure Therapy Support

-Depending on the type and structure of adventure therapy—for addressing substance abuse or mental health, the psychological and counseling aspects of the program can differ.
+Depending on the type and structure of adventure therapy—for addressing substance use disorders or mental health, the psychological and counseling aspects of the program can differ.

 Typically, however, most adventure therapy programs involve one or more of the following options:

 - Cognitive-behavioral therapy (CBT), often to treat anxiety, anger or violent behavior, and depression.

 - Rational emotive behavioral therapy (REBT), a psychotherapy practice to help individuals identify and work on solutions for self-defeating thoughts and feelings and replace them with more positive, healthy, and productive beliefs and strategies.

 - Multisystemic Therapy (MST), designed for adolescents, this approach is targeted to helping young people abstain from violent, criminal, and negative behaviors.

 Overall, the combination of linking life lessons through physical activity and problem-solving challenges with therapeutic psychotherapy strategies helps improve the effectiveness of adventure therapy, treatment outcomes, and promotes many valuable recovery tools for SUDs and mental health issues, which include: